xiekunwhy/bsa/README.md

 ```
 perl bsaindex.pl -v snp.indel.vcf -k snp -od bsa -b1 bulk1 -b2 bulk2 -p1 parent1 -p2 parent2 -pt ril -ep 2 -mt all -sf bsa/snp.cisim.xls
 ```
-direction of delta snpindex, -sf can be ignored and please set -ab T
+if you do not care about direction of delta snpindex, -sf can be ignored and set -ab T

 ### results
 ├── bsa.all.xls ## all index file